-A health treatment that is not classified as standard Western medical practice is referred to as "alternative," or "complementary” or “integrative.”
-Integrative therapy encompasses a variety of disciplines that includes everything from diet and exercise to mental conditioning and lifestyle changes.
-Examples of integrative therapies include acupuncture, guided imagery, chiropractic treatments, yoga, hypnosis, biofeedback, aromatherapy, relaxation, herbal remedies, massage and many others.
+A health treatment that is not classified as a standard Western medical practice is referred to as "alternative," or "complementary,” or “integrative.”
+Alternative therapy encompasses a variety of disciplines that includes everything from your diet and exercise to your mental conditioning and your lifestyle.
+Examples of alternative therapies include: